huntergps/handbook-docs/FuseJS/1 - Introduction.md

 ## Getting started

-FuseJS is can be used in @(UX Markup) through the `<JavaScript>` tag, either by pointing to external JavaScript files, like this:
+FuseJS can be used in @(UX Markup) through the `<JavaScript>` tag, either by pointing to external JavaScript files, like this:

 	<JavaScript File="SomeCode.js" />